arftonlum/Startup/notes.md

 ~/goes back to the master directory I think.
 So my reference was ~/keys/production key' 1/31/24
 CS id="" we can make this attribute set with #whatever ID

+2/16/24
+JS
+[x,y] = a when a is an array this will assign the first to values of a to x and y ... variatic operator means everything else.